 And now, we bring you the star of the disappearing panty line: thongs!

-We’ll talk about why you should consider choosing organic and non-toxic fabrics and why good thong habits are important for vaginal health, and then we’ll list the best brands making high-quality, comfortable, organic cotton thongs.
+We’ll talk about why you should consider choosing organic and non-toxic fabrics and why good underwear habits are important for vaginal health, and then we’ll list the best brands making high-quality, comfortable, organic cotton thongs.

-This post may contain affiliate links, which means we may earn a small commission if you choose to make a purchase.
-We only make recommendations that are genuine and meet our ingredient/material safety standards.
+This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

 What To Look for in Non-Toxic, Organic Thong Underwear